Other Cannabinoids You Might Not Have Heard Much About – CBG

 Another study suggested CBG’s ability to prevent the growth of tumours; additionally, researchers proclaim its ability to act as a neuroprotectant.
 CBG also exhibited possibilities of protecting neurons in mice with Huntington’s disease.

-paper published in 2014 noted CBG-derived products might have the ability to suppress the body’s immune response and act to reduce the impact of autoimmune disease on the body.
+A paper published in 2014 noted CBG-derived products might have the ability to suppress the body’s immune response and act to reduce the impact of autoimmune disease on the body.

 Another research study conducted in 2013 examined how CBG would affect an Inflammatory Bowel Disease experimental model — establishing CBG to have properties which are anti-inflammatory and antioxidant.

-The miraculous compound has also provided evidence of being an active antibacterial agent
+The miraculous compound has also provided evidence of being an active antibacterial agent.

 The future is bright for CBG as it slowly steps into the limelight on the world stage.
 As it’s only in the early stages of testing.
 Researchers are still making breakthroughs that might aid to prevent and fight diseases.
 But for now, reading about it is all that we can do.